 Back in 2015, some travelers with the same question I asked (“there has to be a solution”) began to create a luggage storage network.
-Behold – Stasher, a company that operates similarly as Nannybag.com, but without an app.
+Behold - Stasher, a company that operates similarly as Nannybag.com.
+They also have a convenient app!

 Their “StashPoints” are also shops and hotels, and reservations are booked online - preferably before your trip.
 They charge six pounds/bag for the first 24 hours and five pounds for each additional 24 hours.

 The process is similar, beginning with booking and paying online and receiving an email confirmation.
-Two differences from Nannybag.com are insurance coverage (750 pounds/bag) and flexibility of drop off and pick up times – as long as you stay within the timeframe that the StashPoint is open and your fees are paid.
+Two differences from Nannybag.com are insurance coverage (up to 1000 pounds/bag) and flexibility of drop off and pick up times - as long as you stay within the timeframe that the StashPoint is open and your fees are paid.

 Stasher also covers Europe, North America, and Australia, and they're open to cancelation refunds.
 Check the website to make sure you have their contact number and email and use those if you run into any issues at your destination.
 Oh, and they don’t just store luggage but bikes, strollers, and sports equipment too - according to their website.